The Future of SEO is Keywordless

 According to the experts future developments will likely result in a search engine that no longer looks at the absolute meaning of a keyword.
 Instead the focus will shift to the actual purpose of the search (User Intent).
 Search engine can enter the user’s mind, so to speak, and understand exactly what the user wants and provide a direct answer to the question without showing pages of results based on keyword matches.
 Slowly but surely, search engine algorithms are being modified so that they can provide an answer to a question, instead of producing a list of links.
 One of the first outputs is Google’s Knowledge Graph.
 Basically, Google has built a gigantic list of existing elements and their interrelationships.
-Google Now, the intelligent personal assistant within the Google Search mobile application, is able to draw on this knowledge base.
-The service provides content based on context.

 The Worldwide Web is Getting Structured